XuanYee06/Y1S1_25261/SECJ1013 - Programming Technique I/README.md

 👩‍🏫**Lecturer:** Dr. Goh Eg Su
 🏫**Section:** 03

 This course introduces the fundamentals of programming using the C++ language.
 I learned how to write, debug and test simple programs.
-At the same time, through practical assignments and projects, my problem-solving abilities were strengthened.
+At the same time, my problem solving skills were strengthened through practical assignments and lab exercises.
 The skills gained in this course are expected to be useful in future programming tasks.
 <br>

 ![TYPING](https://github.com/user-attachments/assets/624cc623-5333-482b-9be7-bad5a738800c)